-Students have 70 minutes to read and respond to a given essay prompt.
-Once completed, the essay is read, evaluated, and scored by faculty members from the Humanities & Communication Arts Division.
-The score assigned shall determine placement into a writing course.
+Students will have 70 minutes to read and write a response to a given essay prompt.
+Once completed, the essay is read, evaluated, and scored.
+The student receives a score report that designates course placement.

 ACCUPLACER Reading Comprehension Test

 The untimed, computerized reading test assesses reading and comprehension skills.
 The student reads a series of paragraphs and answers a set of multiple-choice questions specific to reading comprehension and sentence relationships.